-We review the solutions to the anti-commutator equation $\frac12`{\rho, R} = \partial_t\rho$ in \cref{z:V.Yy8m55j7Q5}.
-In \cref{z:KH4B5FtzQ1kE}, the definition and elementary properties of the Fisher information are reviewed using simple techniques based on semi-definite programming.
+We review the solutions to the anticommutator equation $\frac12\{\rho, R\} = \partial_t\rho$ in \cref{z:V.Yy8m55j7Q5}.
+In \cref{z:KH4B5FtzQ1kE}, the definition and elementary properties of the Fisher information are reviewed using simple techniques based on semidefinite programming.
 In \cref{z:9mLm-0LXJIol}, we review a derivation of the Cram\'er-Rao bound using these methods.

-Observables $T$ that estimate the time parameter $t$ with an accuracy that achieves the Cram\'er-Rao bound~\eqref{z:5-HFHQQdFwEu}, i.e., the optimal local sensing observables, turn out to be the projective measurements with outcomes associated with the eigenspaces of a symmetric logarithmic derivative~\cite{R22,R0}.
-Specifically, any optimal local sensing observable for $t$ is of the form
+Observables $T$ that estimate the time parameter $t$ with an accuracy that achieves the Cram\'er-Rao bound~\eqref{z:5-HFHQQdFwEu}, i.e., the optimal local-sensing observables, turn out to be the projective measurements with outcomes associated with the eigenspaces of a symmetric logarithmic derivative~\cite{R22,R0}.
+Specifically, any optimal local-sensing observable for $t$ is of the form

-where $R$ is as above any solution to the anti-commutator equation $\frac12`{\rho,R}=d\rho/dt$ (see \cref{z:eQl8.oS.4.na} for a review of the proof).
-Due to the freedom in the choice of $R$, all optimal local sensing observables for $t$ differ by a term of the form $P_\rho^\perp {M} P_\rho^\perp$ where ${M}$ is any Hermitian operator.
+where $R$ is as above any solution to the anticommutator equation $\frac12\{\rho,R\}=d\rho/dt$ (see \cref{z:eQl8.oS.4.na} for a review of the proof).
+Due to the freedom in the choice of $R$, all optimal local-sensing observables for $t$ differ by a term of the form $P_\rho^\perp {M} P_\rho^\perp$ where ${M}$ is any Hermitian operator.

-In the remaining part of this section, we review a few properties of the Fisher information for later use (see \cref{z:KH4B5FtzQ1kE} for details.)
+In the remaining part of this section, we review a few properties of the Fisher information for later use (see \cref{z:KH4B5FtzQ1kE} for details).
 First is a scaling property: If $0<\alpha\leqslant 1$ and $\beta\in\mathbb{R}$, we have

-where the definition~\eqref{z:.eb-akuquBNd} is formally extended to positive semi-definite operators $\rho$ that satisfy $\tr\rho\leqslant 1$.
+where the definition~\eqref{z:.eb-akuquBNd} is formally extended to positive semidefinite operators $\rho$ that satisfy $\operatorname{tr}(\rho)\leqslant 1$.
 Second, in case the state $\rho$ and derivative $\partial_t\rho$ commute, the Fisher information takes the simple form

 Finally, for general $\rho,\partial_t\rho$, we can express the Fisher information in terms of a pair of convex optimization problems~\cite{R25,R26,R27} as